Home » How To » How to Fully Disable PowerShell 2.0 in Windows 10

 That is it.
 You’ve disabled Windows PowerShell 2.0.

-Do keep in mind that we are only disabling the deprecated PowerShell 2.0 but the regular PowerShell is still enabled.
-In fact, you can access as you would normally.
+And there you have it!
+It’s that simple to disable PowerShell 2.0.
+Keep in mind that we are only disabling the deprecated PowerShell 2.0 but the regular PowerShell is still enabled.
+If you want, you can also disable the current version of PowerShell too.

 Leave a Comment